monek-ltd/Monek.Checkout.WooCommerce/monek-checkout/tags/4.1.0/readme.txt

 == Changelog ==

-= 4.0.0 =
+= 4.1.0 =
 *Breaking change release requiring WooCommerce Checkout Blocks.*

 * Introduced the new checkout experience powered by WooCommerce Checkout Blocks.
-* Added clear steps for collecting publishable and secret keys from Monek Merchant Portal.
+* Added clear steps for collecting access keys and webhook url from Monek Merchant Portal.
-* Documented optional Apple Pay domain setup and SVIX webhook configuration.
+* Documented Apple Pay domain setup and the option to disable it.
 * Added the Payment Confirmed status to help merchants track securely verified payments.